ember-learn/ember-blog/content/ember-released-7-3.md

 This works great and is still what we recommend for the vast majority of app code, but it does mean that if you want a single reactive value you first need a class to put it on.
 That gets in the way in a few places: helpers, modifiers, and resources that are written as plain functions, tests that want a bit of state to poke at, and demos where every extra line of boilerplate is a distraction from the thing you are actually trying to show.

-Ember 7.3 implements [RFC #1071](https://rfcs.emberjs.com/id/1071-overload-tracked-for-non-class-use/), which overloads the existing `tracked` import so that when you call it as a function with an initial value it returns a standalone reactive value:
+Ember 7.3 implements [RFC #1071](https://rfcs.emberjs.com/id/1071-overload-tracked-for-non-class-use/), which does two things to the existing `tracked` import.
+First, when you call it as a function with an initial value it returns a standalone reactive value:

 ```gjs
 import { tracked } from '@glimmer/tracking';